-Stacy played college football at Vanderbilt before being drafted by the Rams and playing two seasons with them.
+Stacy played college football at Vanderbilt University before being drafted by the St. Louis Rams in 2013, playing two seasons there.
 He joined the Jets in 2015, but retired two years later due to injuries.
 He briefly joined the CFL’s Saskatchewan Roughriders and also played for the Alliance of American Football’s Memphis Express.

-The TransPerfect Music City Bowl, a college football bowl played in Nashville, said it removed Stacy as a youth football ambassador for the upcoming game.
+The TransPerfect Music City Bowl, a college football bowl played in Nashville, said it removed Stacy as a youth football ambassador for the upcoming game, WKRN reported.

 “Based on the video and domestic violence report regarding Zac Stacy, the TransPerfect Music City Bowl has terminated the relationship with Zac Stacy effective immediately,” the organization said in a release.

 If you or someone you know are experiencing abuse and need help, you can call the National Domestic Violence Hotline at 1-800-799-SAFE.
 CASA in Pinellas County also has a hotline (727-895-4912) and more resources on their website, www.casapinellas.org